 - Guardianship of minor''s property

 - Consultation for sale/purchase of property

 The Company is located at Pune having its branch units at Pune,

-added making total 1069 WILLS in our custody for execution.
+total 1110 Wills in its custody for execution.

 At present, the Company manages properties both movable and immovable